bernd/sea-watch-app/readme.md

 ### Step 5: Generate Application Key

-Laravel needs an application key, which can be generated with:
+Laravel needs an application key.
+In order to generate it, switch to the admin directory and type:

 php artisan key:generate

 ### Step 5: DB Migration

-Go to the root directory and type
+Go to the admin directory and type

     php artisan migrate
     php artisan db:seed